Illinois Compiled Statutes

 so that total deferred taxes plus interest will not exceed such 80% of the

 taxpayer's equity interest in the property.
-Effective as of the January 1, 2011 assessment year or tax year 2012 and thereafter, the total amount of any such deferral shall not exceed $5,000 per taxpayer in each tax year.
+Effective as of the January 1, 2011 assessment year or tax year 2012 and through the 2021 tax year, and beginning again with the 2026 tax year, the total amount of any such deferral shall not exceed $5,000 per taxpayer in each tax year.
+For the 2022 tax year through the 2025 tax year, the total amount of any such deferral shall not exceed $7,500 per taxpayer in each tax year.

 (2) That any real estate taxes deferred under this Act and any